shivams619/end3.0_assignments/assignment-1/README.md

   <img src="https://github.com/shivams619/end3.0_assignments/blob/3d1014c793e9d8652594105796fc27ae294f867d/assignment-1/img/0_QwE8M4MupSdqA3M4.png" />
 </p>

-  ​		If the learning rate is very small then it will take the algorithm more time to converge on the global minima, However if the 		learning rate is big then it may miss the       global minima & get stuck on a local minima.
+  ​		If the learning rate is very small then it will take the algorithm more time to converge on the global minima, However if the 		learning rate is big then it may miss the       global minima.